Heroin Addiction & Treatment Options in Texas

-- In the year prior to the survey, 681,000 Americans used heroin at least once.
+- In the year prior to the survey, 808,000 Americans used heroin at least once.

-- The number of Americans who used heroin was similar to survey years 2009-2012 (582,000-669,000) but up from the number in 2002-2005 (314,000-455,000).
+- The number of Americans who used heroin was similar to survey years 2009-2017 but up from the number in 2002-2008.

-- An estimated 169,000 Americans in the 12+ age group initiated into heroin use for the first time in the prior year, which was similar to the rate for survey years 2002-2005 and 2007-2012.
+- An estimated 117,000 Americans in the 12 or older age group initiated into heroin use for the first time in the prior year, which was similar to the rate for survey years 2002-2017.

-- Of all Americans who used heroin, an estimated 517,000 were physically dependent on this drug (i.e., the overwhelming number of those who use are dependent and not merely recreational users).
+- Of all Americans who used heroin, an estimated 526,000 were physically dependent on this drug (i.e., the overwhelming number of those who use are dependent and not merely recreational users).

 Heroin Use Rates in Texas

 Mexican heroin is typically a gummy and oily black tar, the result of a less complex process of refinement as compared to the Columbian process of making white powder heroin.
 Street heroin is not typically white because local dealers cut in additives that change the color.

 Mexican black tar heroin can be diluted in water and then injected, which is the most common method of administration of this drug.
 Due to its consistency, black tar heroin is more likely to burn than to smolder when heated, making it an undesirable for smoking.

-Access to heroin has increased by virtue of a reported drop in street prices for this opioid.
+Access to heroin has increased by virtue of a reported drop in street prices.
 Texas poison control centers reported that the number of calls involving heroin was 307 in 2013, up from 181 in 1998.
 In cases of fatal heroin poisoning/overdose, the average age of the victim was 36 in 2013 compared to 41 in 2005.
+3

 History of Heroin

 Street heroin can be traced back to the poppy plant, most commonly cultivated in Southeast Asia, Southwest Asia, and Latin America.
 Approximately three months after being planted, the poppy plant develops flowers.
 These flowers can be removed to reveal a bulbous seedpod.
 Farmers slice the pods, which contain creamy white sap and leave them to air out.5

 Heroin Seizures in the State

 Seizures also provide insight into the geographic availability of heroin.
 Seizure reports indicate that black tar heroin was the most common type of heroin found in the Dallas area.
 In El Paso, heroin is considered moderately available, but more available in 2013 compared to 2012.
-In the Houston area, law enforcement consider heroin to be moderately available.
+In the Houston area, law enforcement consider heroin to be moderately available.3

 Research indicates both Mexican black tar heroin and Mexican brown heroin are moderately priced, though prices vary depending on the city.
-Black tar heroin is sold by balloon/paper/capsule, gram, ounce, or kilogram.
+Black tar heroin is sold by balloon, paper, capsule, gram, ounce, or kilogram.
 On average, in 2013, black tar heroin cost:3

 Heroin Treatment Statistics